Thing a Week: Thing a Week Four

 Thing a Week Four is the fourth and final Thing a Week album, and the seventh studio album by Coulton.
 It includes "Creepy Doll", a song in which a man buys an abandoned house and finds a living, creepy doll upstairs, and is killed by the doll in a fire.
 This song inspired a Magic: The Gathering card of the same name.
 Wishing for a "grandiose" ending, Coulton finished the series with two covers of Queen songs: "We Will Rock You", and "We Are the Champions".

-Track list
+Track listing

 All tracks written and composed by Jonathan Coulton unless noted.